sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/CP/README.md

     ```

     The selections are based on the objects stored in the trees in the first stages.
 The step will also create a latex table with the number of events after each selection and the efficiency.
 If you want the historgams and number of events in the table to be scaled to the respective luminosity and cross section, turn on the corresponding option.

-3. `replot.py` is inspired by `do_plots.py`.
-It allows to plot log scale x axis and it's made to be more adaptable.
-The current version stacks backgrounds and not signals.
-Plots for only one group can be done.
-Also, there is the possibility of having a logarithmic scale for y or x.

-    ```
-    python replot.py
-    ```

 ### How to add new functions